 Examples of superficial fibromatoses include:

-Desmoid tumors, or deep fibromatoses, form inside the body.
-They can affect your muscles, organs, and bones.
+Desmoid tumors are a type of deep fibromatoses, which form inside the body.
+They can affect the muscles, organs, and bones.
 They can grow to large sizes and move inside nearby tissues.
 In some cases, desmoid tumors can block nerves and blood vessels.
 They can interfere with organ function and cause pain and discomfort.

 Researchers aren’t quite sure what causes desmoid tumors.
 They believe that some people develop mutations (variations) in their DNA over time.
 This is true for people with mutations in the CTNNB1 gene.
 This gene gives instructions for making a protein called beta-catenin.
 Cells use beta-catenin to grow and divide.